Kestrel Gold (CVE:KGC) Shares Down 14.3% – Should You Sell?

-Kestrel Gold Inc. (CVE:KGC – Get Free Report)’s stock price traded down 14.3% during mid-day trading on Saturday .
+Kestrel Gold Inc. (CVE:KGC – Get Free Report) dropped 14.3% during mid-day trading on Friday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-107,376 shares were traded during mid-day trading, an increase of 90% from the average session volume of 56,389 shares.
+Approximately 107,376 shares were traded during trading, an increase of 90% from the average daily volume of 56,389 shares.
 The stock had previously closed at C$0.04.

 About Kestrel Gold